ncbi/vadr/documentation/alerts.md

   * `TOY50-SP1` sequence:

-  The *mutendcd* alert with description *MUTATION_AT_END* is reported because it has an invalid stop codon `TAC` at positions 28 to 30 which are aligned to model positions 29 to 31, which are the final three positions of the predicted `protein one` CDS feature.
+  The *mutendcd* alert with description *MUTATION_AT_END* is reported because it has an invalid stop codon `TAC` at positions 28 to 30 which are aligned to model positions 29 to 31 (marked by `vvv` characters in the alignment above), which are the final three positions of the predicted `protein one` CDS feature.
 The `mutendns` alert with description *MUTATION_AT_END* is also reported because no valid in-frame stop codon (in the same frame as the predicted start codon) exists in the remainder of the sequence.

   * `TOY50-SP2` sequence: